onzfonz/comp227/src/content/4/en/part4d.md

 ### Limiting creating new tasks to logged-in users

-Let's change creating new tasks so that it is only possible if the post request has a valid token attached.
+Let's change creating new tasks so that it is *only possible if the POST request has a valid token attached*.
-The task is then saved to the tasks list of the user identified by the token.
+The task is then saved to the `tasks` list of the user identified by the token.

 There are several ways of sending the token from the browser to the server.
-We will use the [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header.
+We will use the [Authorization header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization).
 The header also tells which [authentication scheme](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#Authentication_schemes) is used.
 This can be necessary if the server offers multiple ways to authenticate.
 Identifying the scheme tells the server how the attached credentials should be interpreted.